Skip to content

 George II 1732 Shilling

 The series did not show the prelude to 1765 and Sam Adams’s appearance on the scene.
-In all honesty, it was the wars between Britain with both France and Spain that set in motion serious inflation and economically and was undermining the evolution of the Colonial economy.
+In all honesty, it was the wars between Britain with both France and Spain that set in motion serious inflation and economically undermined the evolution of the Colonial economy.
 When we trace the rise of wars in North America, we come to a strange revengeful incident known as the War of Jenkins’ Ear, which perhaps started hostilities in 1731.
 A Spanish commander sliced off the ear of British merchant captain Robert Jenkins and told him to take it to his king, George II (1727-1760).
 Eventually, war broke out in 1739 between Spain and Great Britain.
+Britain was able to confiscate silver the Spanish were shipping home to Europe in a time of an erupting currency crisis nobody seems to really talk much about historically.

 Maria Theresa 1753 Thaler